-The University has two main containment and transitional facilities (FHMS and SBS) and several other transitional facilities (including Anthropology and the School of Environment).
+The University has one containment and transitional facility that includes FMHS, SBS and Anthropology.
 Training for access varies depending on the specific requirements of the facility.

 3. Who needs training for access to containment and transitional laboratories?

 3.1.
 Faculty/school/department staff and students